Essential Junk Journal Supplies & Where To Find Them

 I use four pairs of scissors:

-• Cheap £2 Scissors – I use these for cutting around things I’ve recently glued so that I don’t mess up my Tim Holtz ones.
+• Cheap Paper Scissors: I use these for cutting around things I’ve recently glued so that I don’t mess up my Tim Holtz ones.
+Mine cost £2 from Ikea and they’ve lasted me a long time.

-• Fabric Scissors – mine are just a cheap pair as I usually tear my fabric rather than cutting it.
+• Fabric Scissors: Mine are just a cheap pair as I usually tear my fabric, so I don’t need anything fancy.

 Bookbinding Tools